-Rapid Rehousing - HomeFirst
+A. Rapid Rehousing - LifeMoves

-The Rapid Rehousing Program provides rental assistance and supportive services to individuals and families experiencing homelessness.
+LifeMoves, Rapid Rehousing Program provides rental assistance and supportive services to individuals and families experiencing homelessness.
 The goal is to help participants quickly obtain and maintain permanent housing without preconditions.
 Program components include housing search and placement, financial assistance for rent and move-in costs, and case management focused on housing stability, employment, and connection to resources.
 Services are individualized and designed to promote long-term self-sufficiency and prevent a return to homelessness.
 ESG funds will help supplement other state funds.
+ESG funds will supplement other non-federal funding sources to support program delivery.
+This is one of three Rapid Rehousing programs currently administered by the City of San José; the other programs are funded with non-federal funds.